-Together with Axel T. Paul, Matthias Leanza is currently organizing an international and interdisciplinary conference on ‘Comparing Colonialism: Beyond Modern Exceptionalism’, which will take place from 26 to 28 September 2019 in Basel.
-Please click here for the call for papers.
+Together with Axel T. Paul, Matthias Leanza is currently organizing an interdisciplinary conference on “Comparing Colonialism: Beyond European Exceptionalism,” which will take place from September 26th-28th, 2019 in Basel.
+For the conference website, please click here.

 Social theory and the history of social thought

 States, empires, and colonial rule

 German Imperialism in the Age of the Nation: On Colonial Governance (habilitation project)

 Instead of forming a neat historical sequence, as is often assumed, empires and nation-states overlap and intertwine in modernity.
 Drawing on archival sources from Germany, Namibia and Tanzania, this habilitation project reconstructs how the newly established, not yet fully consolidated German nation-state expanded overseas from the 1880s onwards and became part of a colonial empire, which began to disintegrate during the Great War and was then dissolved by the Treaty of Versailles.
 However, not only did the German overseas empire emerge at roughly the same time as the German nation-state was forming, but the relationship between both projects – the national and the imperial – was also the subject of heated political debates and broader social negotiation.
 Focusing on the “protectorates” of South-West Africa (present-day Namibia) and East Africa (present-day Tanzania), Germany’s most important colonies in terms of size and impact on the empire as a whole, this study seeks to demonstrate how specific governance regimes arose that mediated between the consolidating German nation-state and the emerging German overseas empire.
 By exploring the ever-changing, constantly rebuilt and expanded governance architecture that structured the relationship between these two spheres, the research project reconstructs the full life-cycle of this empire, paying equal attention to both its inception and its dismantling.